GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-05-20-powershell.md

 "Another line" | Add-Content "example.txt"   //  adds a new line
 ```

+If you add content to a textfile and want to have line breaks, use \`n.

 #### Using New-Item for file or directory

 The more verbose way, whereby any filetype can be created, is this: